sophiamersmann/til/style-dictionary/custom-transform-to-remove-units.md

 # Custom transform that removes units

 Style dictionary builds design tokens for various platforms including, for example, CSS and JavaScript.
-While CSS variables need units, I usually want some of the js values in number format.
-To remove units from tokens when building, one needs to register a custom transform.
-Consider the following code:
+While CSS variables usually need units, I often want js values to be in number format.
+To remove units from tokens when building, register a custom transform:

 ```js
 // build.cjs